markblundeberg/bitcoincash.org/spec/2019-11-15-schnorrmultisig.md

 The precise validation mechanics of this are complex and full of corner cases; the source code is the best reference.
 Most notably, for 2-of-3 (M=2, N=3), `sig0` may be a valid ECDSA transaction signature from `pub0` or from `pub1`; `sig1` may be from `pub1` (if `sig0` is from `pub0`) or `pub2`.
 The `dummy` element can assume any value but the NULLDUMMY policy rule (soon to be made consensus) restricts it to be NULL.
 Historical transactions (prior to FORKID, STRICTENC and NULLFAIL rules) had even more freedoms and [weirdness](https://decred.org/research/todd2014.pdf)).

-Mode 2 (new Schnorr support, M-of-N: consumes 2N+2 items from stack):
+Mode 2 (new Schnorr support, M-of-N; consumes N+M+3 items from stack):

-    <sig0> ... <sigN> M <pub0> ... <pubN> N OP_CHECKMULTISIG
+    <checkbits> <sig0> ... <sigM> M <pub0> ... <pubN> N OP_CHECKMULTISIG

-* For each `sigI` for all values of `I`, its value must be either NULL (bytelength 0) or a valid Schnorr transaction signature (bytelength 65) from the corresponding key `pubI`.
-* If any non-null *invalid* signatures are present, the script fails (hardcoded NULLFAIL rule).
-* If the number of valid signatures is not 0 or M, fail script.
-* If the number of valid signatures is equal to M, return True.
-* If the number of valid signatures is equal to 0, return False. (must be checked after previous)

-Whereas execution of the original OP_CHECKMULTISIG counts as N+1 opcodes (towards the 201 opcode limit), the new mode will count as M+1 opcodes (towards the 201 opcode limit).
-Note that the current sigops counting will be unaffected in this mechanism -- i.e., it will count as 20 sigops [except in some P2SH scripts where it will count as N sigops](https://github.com/bitcoin/bips/blob/master/bip-0016.mediawiki).
-However, I recommend that in a new SigOps2 accounting, the number of actual signature checks be used for both mechanism, with NULL signatures contributing 0 sigops (can vary for old mode, but is either 0 or M for new mode).
+* The `dummy` element has now been repurposed as an integer that we call `checkbits`, whose bit representation indicates which signatures should be checked against which public keys.
+* Crucially, each of the signature checks requested by `checkbits` *must* be valid, or else the script fails.
+* In mode 2, it is necessary that all public keys are validly encoded.
+* In mode 2, ECDSA signatures are not allowed.

 ## Triggering and execution mechanism

 Note that the above description leaves some ambiguity -- how does one know whether to execute in mode 1 or mode 2?
-Execution of the new Schnorr mode 2 is triggered based on the last signature item (the item on stack just before M).
-If it has size 0 or size 65, then mode 2 is activated.
-However in the special case of M=0, this stack item is *not* examined and mode 2 executes by default.
+Execution of the new Schnorr mode 2 is triggered by first doing a quick scan of the content of public keys and signatures.
+The new mode executes when:

-In pseudocode:
+- The upgrade is active based on MTP; and
+- Every public key is encoded properly under current encoding rules: 33 byte compressed key starting with 0x02 or 0x03, or 65 byte uncompressed key starting with 0x04; and
+- Every signature is null (0-length) or correctly encoded Schnorr (65 bytes long, with a valid hashtype byte under current encoding rules).

+If any of the above conditions is not satisfied, then execution proceeds in the legacy mode where behaviour is unchanged from before.

+The new mode operates by checking public keys against signatures, according to the `checkbits` number.
+In pseudocode, the full OP_CHECKMULTISIG code is:

-    Pop N number from stack ; check bounds 0 <= N <= 20
+    Pop N number from stack ; check bounds 0 <= N <= 20.
+    Add N to nOpCount; if nOpCount exceeds 201 limit, fail script.
     Pop N items from stack [pub0...pubN]
-    Pop M number from stack ; check bounds 0 <= M <= N
+    Pop M number from stack ; check bounds 0 <= M <= N.
-    If N > 0:
-        Let L = length of top stack item
+    Set a cursor on the last signature.
+    Set another cursor on the last public key.
+    Calculate scriptCode.
+    If activated, and all pubkeys are correctly encoded, and all signatures are either null or correctly encoded Schnorr, then:
+        # New mode (2)
+        Convert the dummy element to integer, called checkbits; if it was not minimally encoded, fail script.
+        If checkbits < 0, fail script.
+        Loop while the signature and key cursors are not depleted:
+            If the least significant bit of checkbits is 1, then:
+                Validate the current signature against the current public key; if invalid, fail script.
+                Move the signature cursor back one position.
+            Shift checkbits right by one bit. (checkbits := checkbits >> 1) Move the public key cursor back one position.
+        If remaining checkbits is nonzero, fail script.
+        If the signature cursor has remaining signatures, then success=False; if depleted, then success=True.
     Else:
-        Let L = 0
-    If activated and L == 0 or L == 65:
-        # Mode 2
-        Add M to nOpCount; if nOpCount exceeds 201 limit, fail script.
-        Pop N signatures from stack [sig0...sigN]
-        Let validsigs=0
-        For I in 0...N-1:
-            If len(sigI) == 0:
-                continue
-            If len(sigI) != 65:
-                FAIL
-            If sigI or pubI have bad encoding per STRICTENC:
-                FAIL
-            If sigI is not valid tx Schnorr signature from pubI:
-                FAIL
-            validsigs += 1
-        If validsigs == M
-            Let success = True
-        Elif validsigs == 0:
+        # Legacy mode (1)
+        If pre-BCH-fork, then run findAndDelete on scriptCode.
+        Loop while the signature cursor is not depleted:
+            Check public key encoding.
+            Check signature encoding; exclude 65-byte signatures (Schnorr).
+            Validate the current signature against the current public key.
+            If valid, then move signature cursor back one position.
+            Move the public key cursor back one position.
-            Let success = False
+            If more signatures remain than public keys, set success = False and abort loop early.
-        Else:
-            FAIL
-    Else:
-        # Mode 1:
-        Add N to nOpCount; if nOpCount exceeds 201 limit, fail script.
-        ...
-        ... (see existing code.)
-        ...
+        If loop was not aborted, success = True.
+        If NULLDUMMY rule is active, then ensure the dummy element is null.

+    If success is False and NULLFAIL rule is active, then ensure all signatures were null.

     Push success onto stack
     If opcode is OP_CHECKMULTISIGVERIFY:
         Pop success from stack
         If not success:
             FAIL

-(Non-consensus rules like MINIMALDATA have been omitted here, for simplicity).
+Some features to note:

+- In the legacy mode, some of the public keys may be garbage data, even if strict encoding rules are being applied.
+This is possible since the loop ends before all public keys have been examined.
+- In the new mode, it is not necessary to run findAndDelete ever, since it applies only to transactions well after the BCH fork.
+- In the new mode, `checkbits` must be minimally encoded, regardless of MINIMALDATA flag (as the latter not a consensus rule).
+- The new mode design means that `checkbits` has only one valid representation for a given set of signatures, provided that all public keys are distinct.
+Thus ordinarily, it is not malleable.
+Note however that if some public keys are repeated, however, then it may be possible to reorder the signatures and/or flip bits to apply the signature checks to different public keys.
+- For a failing CHECKMULTISIG (that returns False on stack), the previously adopted NULLFAIL consensus rule means that all signatures must be null.
+However, only the last public key needs to be correctly encoded.
+If all pubkeys are correctly encoded, then the new mode executes and the checkbits element must be zero (null).
+If any keys are not correctly encoded, then legacy mode executes and the dummy element need only be null if the NULLDUMMY flag is adopted.
+- In the legacy mode, it can require up to N signature checks in order to complete.
+In new mode, at most M signature checks occur.
+- For M=0, the opcode always evaluates True.

 # Wallet implementation guidelines